 Advanced Crochet Stitches

 The stitches below use combinations of basic stitches to create a unique look and texture.
-Move on to these stitches once you have the beginner crochet stitches mastered.
+Move on to these more complex stitches once you have the beginner crochet stitches mastered.

-This unique stitch uses double crochet stitches in a ripple pattern to create a beautiful design.
+This unique crochet stitch uses double crochet stitches in a ripple pattern to create a beautiful design.
+Take a look at the Henley blanket pattern that uses this stitch combo to make one-of-a-kind baby blanket.

 Use this stitch for a blanket like the rippling trellis.